AadithyaAle/StackSentinel/README.md

 * **⚡ Crash-Proof IPC:** Engineered with atomic JSON file writes and global `0o666` permissions to ensure seamless communication between the Root Watchdog and the User-level C2 Dashboard.
 * **🌐 Auto-Tunneling C2:** Integrated `pyngrok` support that automatically generates a public URL for your dashboard on startup.

+## ⚠️ Prerequisites

+To run StackSentinel locally, you must have:

+1. A Linux/macOS environment (Windows requires WSL).
+2. An active AWS Account with access to the **Amazon Nova 2 Lite** model in Bedrock.
+3. AWS CLI configured with your SSO or IAM credentials (`aws configure sso`).

 ## 💻 Installation & Setup

 Developed and stress-tested on Ubuntu Linux.
-We provide an automated installation script that sets up the Python virtual environment and installs the StackSentinel global CLI tools.
+We provide an automated installation script that securely sets up the Python virtual environment to protect your system packages and installs the StackSentinel CLI tools.

 **1. Clone & Navigate**